Somatic Therapy Resources In The UK

 What techniques are used in somatic therapy?
 UK and beyond

-Because somatic therapy is an alternative therapeutic approach, clients may wonder how it’s possible to use body-centered attention and awareness to access and heal emotions in the body, especially if they’re used to focusing on cognitive and emotional processes.
+Because somatic methods are an alternative therapeutic approach, clients may wonder how it’s possible to use body-centered attention and awareness to access and heal emotions in the body, especially if they’re used to focusing on cognitive and emotional processes.
 However, since bodily sensations are connected to emotions, using attention and awareness can be helpful to understand better what your body might be telling you.
 For example, if you have severe trauma, you might struggle to know when you’re hungry, in pain, or sad.

 Therapists may encourage you to feel and “be with” your emotions rather than labeling them.
 Paying attention to bodily sensations such as warmth, tightness, heaviness, and tension may help you release and process them.
 Studies show that body-centered awareness and brief mindfulness meditation can help you to process emotions.
 Some somatic techniques therapists use to facilitate awareness and mindfulness include: